 A significant amount of our sales is generated through a few key customers, including large-sized wholesale distributors.
 We consider major customers to be those that accounted for more than 10% of sales revenues.
-For the nine months ended September 30, 2022, two major customers accounted for a total of 70% of our total revenues.
-For the fiscal year ended December 31, 2021, one major customer accounted for 49% of our total revenues.
-For the fiscal year ended December 31, two major customers collectively accounted for a total of 51% of our total revenues.
+For the fiscal year ended December 31, 2022, two major customers accounted for a total of 30% of our total revenues.
+For the fiscal year ended December 31, 2021, two major customers accounted for a total of 28% of our total revenues.
+For the fiscal year ended December 31, 2020, two major customers collectively accounted for a total of 51% of our total revenues.
 A change in strategy by these customers to emphasize products at a lower price point than we currently offer will limit future sales opportunities with these customers.
 The reductions of sales through this channel could adversely affect our business if we are not able to replace the volume through other sales outlets and product offerings.